Phonics: New Zealand

 As of 2018, the Ministry of Education in New Zealand has online information to help teachers to support their students in years 1–3 in relation to sounds, letters, and words.
 It has specific suggestions in the areas of oral language, phonological awareness, phonemic awareness, phonemes and phonics.
 There are also examples and recommended books concerning phonics instruction, hearing sounds in spoken words, syllables, phoneme blending, onset and rime, and sounds and letters (initial, ending and medial).
 In its introduction it states that phonics instruction "is not an end in itself" and it is not necessary to teach students "every combination of letters and sounds".

 On June 14, 2024, the Minister of Education announced the most significant changes to the national curriculum since 2007.
 The changes are designed to be evidence-based and grounded in the science of learning.
 Their website includes many resources to help teachers teach phonics, such as phonics checks – guidance for schools, assessment materials, 29 phonics Cards, video guides, and Phonics Plus Supporting Games.

 New Zealand's score (523) in the 2016 PIRLS report on the reading achievement of students in their fourth year of school was above the average of 500 and below other English speaking countries such as Canada (543), United States (549), England (559), Northern Ireland (565) and Ireland (567).

 Norway

 Norwegian is Norway's main language and English is taught beginning in grade one.
 Children enter first grade in August of the year they turn age 6.
 The majority of students are enrolled in public (government-owned) schools as opposed to private schools.

 In the Norwegian curriculum, basic skills include "decoding and comprehension of simple texts" (i.e. phonics).
 At the end of grade two students are expected to demonstrate an understanding of the relationship between "speech sound and letter".

-In 2016, amongst 50 countries, Norway achieved the 8th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS), and 20th out of 78 for 15-year-olds in PISA 2018.
+In 2016, among 50 countries, Norway achieved the 8th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS), and 20th out of 78 for 15-year-olds in PISA 2018.